How to Make a Fire Truck Cake

 - 200 grams Black Fondant

-- 6 drops Gel food colors (different shades)
+- 6 drops Gel food colors different shades

-- Wet ingredients – In the bowl of a stand mixer cream butter and sugar until light and fluffy.
+- Wet ingredients – In the bowl of a stand mixer, cream butter and sugar until light and fluffy.
 Add eggs one at a time until well combined.
 Use a spatula and scrape the sides of the bowl when necessary.
 Next, add the flour and milk mixture in three batches.
 Then, add the vanilla extract.2 cups Sugar, 1½ cups Unsalted butter, 5 large Eggs, 1 cup Milk, 2 tsp Vanilla extract

 - Rainbow batter – divide the batter into 5 or 6 bowls and add a few drops of gel food colors in each.
-Combine well until you have the desired color6 drops Gel food colors
+Combine well until you have the desired color.6 drops Gel food colors

 - Bake – Pour the batter into the prepared sheet pan and bake on the middle rack for 50 to 55 minutes or until a skewer inserted inside the cake comes out clean.

-- In a large bowl (microwave-safe) combine the white chocolate and heavy cream.
+- In a large bowl (microwave-safe), combine the white chocolate and heavy cream.
 Heat for a minute or more until all the chocolate is melted and smooth.
 Add the vanilla extract and combine well.
 Cover and leave to set in the refrigerator for a few hours overnight.18 oz Chocolate, 1 cups Heavy cream, 2 tsp Vanilla extract

-- Cake board – Cut a rectangular piece of foam core board or piece of cardboard the size of your truck as per the paper.
+- Cake board – Cut a rectangular piece of foam core board or piece of cardboard the size of your truck, as per the paper.
 Mine was about 15 x 5 inches.
-Using strips of foam core make feet for your cake board under the cake.
-This will keep the cake elevated so you can add the wheels later.Pro tip – the edges of the cake should be in line with the edge of the cake board.
+Using strips of foam core, make feet for your cake board under the cake.
+This will keep the cake elevated so you can add the wheels later.

 - Carve the cake as shown in the video.
-Cutting cakes, arrange the pieces stacking them according to the template.
+Cutting cakes, arrange the pieces, stacking them according to the template.
 Cut the sheet cake in three lengthways.
-The back has two layers of stacked cakes and the front has three layers of stacked cakes cut at an angle.½ cup Simple Syrup
+The back has two layers of stacked cakes, and the front has three layers of stacked cakes cut at an angle.½ cup Simple Syrup

 - Stack two pieces and check the height with your template.
 Use the third piece to create the front of the cake.
-Shape the front as shown in the video.
+Shape the front, as shown in the video.

-- Fondant – Roll red fondant and cover the whole cake as shown in the video.
+- Fondant – Roll red fondant and cover the whole cake, as shown in the video.
 Cut excess fondant from around the cake.
 Use a cake smoother to smooth and create square corners around the cake.500 grams Marshmallow Fondant

-- For the board use grey fondant.
+- For the board, use grey fondant.
 Roll and cover the entire board.
-Use a texture mat as shown in the video.
-Use the cake as a guide and remove some fondant from the center so you can secure the cake.
-(See video) Use hot glue and secure the cake in place.Pro tip – the hot glue is only to secure the board to board, make sure it does not touch the cake.
+Use a texture mat, as shown in the video.
+Use the cake as a guide and remove some fondant from the center to secure the cake.
+(See the video) Use hot glue and secure the cake in place.

-- Wheels – Use small cookie cutters for the wheels as shown in the video.
+- Wheels – Use small cookie cutters for the wheels, as shown in the video.
 Cut a large black fondant disc and a thinner red fondant disc.
 Use white for the center design.
-And use a tweezer for the tire marks200 grams Black Fondant
+And use a tweezer for the tire marks.200 grams Black Fondant

 - Panels – Use black fondant for the truck bottom panels.

-- Ladder – White fondant with CMC for the ladder
+- Ladder – White fondant with CMC for the ladder.

 - Fire hydrant & Hose – Grey and yellow fondant for the hose.

 - Borders – White and black fondant for the borders.
 I used a strip cutter to make the white borders for the shutters.
 Use a fondant extruder for the black spaghetti for the doors and mirrors.
-But you can also pipe the borders with black royal icing and a number 3 piping tip.
+But you can also pipe the borders with black royal icing and a #3 piping tip.

 - Windows – Make the front and back windows.